Meth: Why Is It So Alluring to So Many Queer Men?

 Meth proved perfect for a community relentlessly stigmatized by societal homophobia.
 It dispelled the dark shadows of societal disapproval and internalized shame, replacing those feelings with a euphoric, long-lasting physical high, a chemical kinship with others and nonstop energy for dancing and sex until dawn.
 It negated how the homophobic society of the time told gay men to feel about themselves, their relationships and their sex lives.

 HIV, grief and meth addiction collide

 Internalized shame around homosexuality make gay men more susceptible to low self-esteem, mental illness, sexual abuse and, thus, substance abuse.
-Society’s continued lack of support for gay men and relationships ensured that our sex and drugs remained closeted behind bedroom doors and sequestered in gayborhoods, hiding the damage until it exploded into a public health epidemic.
+Society’s continued lack of support for queer people and relationships ensured that our sex and drugs remained closeted behind bedroom doors and sequestered in gayborhoods, hiding the damage until it exploded into a public health epidemic.